nginxinc/kic-reference-architectures/docs/status-and-issues.md

 1. The NGINX IC build/deploy process is currently under active development and support for IC will be standardized across all providers.
 Follow [#81](https://github.com/nginxinc/kic-reference-architectures/issues/81) and [#86](https://github.com/nginxinc/kic-reference-architectures/issues/86) for details.
 Currently, for all non-AWS environments you have the option to specify either NGINX or NGINX Plus as your IC.
-The later does require an active subscription and a JWT to be included at build time.
+The latter does require an active subscription and a JWT to be included at build time.
 Please see the documentation for more details.
 2. The process via which the IP and FQDN are created and used is currently under active development, and will be streamlined and standardized for all providers.
 Follow [#82](https://github.com/nginxinc/kic-reference-architectures/issues/82) for